 However, it does put its name immediately following the copyright notice when it mentions it being a trademark of The Rocket Science Group.
 This is sufficient to let potential infringers know that the copyright belongs to The Rocket Science Group and MailChimp.

 It's easy to include a copyright notice somewhere within your mobile app.
 Different companies display their notices in different locations throughout their apps.

-The YouTube mobile app includes a short and simple copyright notice that makes it clear that Google owns the rights to YouTube:
+The YouTube mobile app includes a short and simple copyright notice:

 Copyright notices can be included in app store listings for mobile apps, as seen in the example below from Snapchat: